gerelee357/Asynchronous-packet-processing-in-P4/README.md

 ## Introduction

 In this repository, I introduce an optimization possibility in P4 by incorporating asynchronous packet processing, enabling the invocation and execution of external functions during packet processing in the data plane.
-This innovation aims to enhance data plane packet processing performance and improve link utilization.
+This solution aims to enhance data plane packet processing performance and improve link utilization.

 ## Implementation